chmccue/python-request-beautifulsoup-redirects-yld-test-automation/README.md

 1. Ensure that files "yld_cpo_list.py" and "YLD-num_region_market_url.csv" files are in the same directory/location as "redirects_v3.py" file.
 2. From command line, in location of the files, enter $ python redirects_v3.py
 3. File should begin running example, and output should be visible in the command line.
-Run length depends on the computer speed and internet connection of the computer, but for average computer it should be completed in less than a minute (on my computer, run time for this example takes less than 20 seconds).
+Example runs over 100 url redirect checks.
+Run length depends on the computer speed and internet connection of the computer, but for average computer it should be completed in less than a minute.